 Counting down the days until the end of summer, we’re still not in the clear.
 Major floods still not drained, and wildfires still not contained as new hurricanes approach.
 Meanwhile on the political front, Brexit still can’t find its way well after two years; The Catholic church confronted once again with greatly disconcerting revelations in their order; South Africa seeking to suture some old wounds; and in the U.S., Trump’s campaign manager along with his lawyer / personal fixer both found guilty on over a dozen counts of fraud and felony in the backdrop of rising discord in the White House and a scrambling President.
 No more protection for the Don.

+Welcome to our .059th edition of Prescriptions.
 Here is our look back on the week in the arts.

 Henry Wessel’s diverse oeuvre is shaped significantly by his interest in the American living environment, and his visual language allows for the idiosyncrasies and humor found in everyday life.
 On display at Galerie Thomas Zander through August 25, 2018.

 Announcing the call for entries for the 10th annual 30 Under 30 Women Photographers.
 The 2019 group will round out 10 years and 300 photographers who will have joined with well over a million visits.
 Open call for submissions.
 No entry fee.
 Deadline November 30, 2018.

 Much of human activity is spent either glorifying or mastering our natural surroundings.
 This exhibition combines the work of Robert Burley, Dana Fritz, Geoffrey James, and Jamey Stillings, whose projects explore a particular connection with nature.
 Through September 8, 2018 at Stephen Bulger Gallery.